 - After 24 hours you can pop the soap out of the mold and cut it into individual bars.

 - Do not use it straight away!
 Leave the soap to cure in the open air for another four weeks.
 This makes sure that saponification is complete and absolutely no lye is left.

 - After the 24 hour setting period you can also wash up your utensils.
-(If you do it sooner you are pouring pretty raw soap which still contains pure lye into your drainage system.)
+(If you do it sooner you are pouring very raw soap which still contains pure lye into your drainage system.)

 Now, if this neem oil soap recipe is your first adventure into soap making ever, I recommend you do get a good soap making book first.
 On top of soap recipes it will have information on what to do and how to salvage your ingredients if things go wrong.

 For example, if you find liquid filled holes when you cut your soap, then you have lye pockets.
 You can't use that neem oil soap or you will get burned!
-You can however salvage it and have another shot at making neem oil soap.
+You can, however, salvage it and have another shot at making neem oil soap.